jefbarn/moment-recur-ts/README.md

 License
 -------
+MIT License

-UNLICENSE - see UNLICENSE file and [unlicense.org](http://unlicense.org/) for details.
+See LICENSE file for details.